supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

 ## Lab Objectives

-By the end of this lab, you will be able to:
+After completing this lab, you will be able to complete the following tasks:

 - Set up the Azure OpenAI Benchmarking Tool.
 - Execute load tests on an Azure OpenAI deployment.